angadhn/angadhn.github.io/_opinions/Post10.md

 where “People are no longer obsessed with the accumulation of things.”
 But his reasoning that accumulation is followed by imperialism is weak.
 Why?
-Becuase his premise is that a post-scarcity utopia can be achieved through energy abundance (which is really what Star Trek's "Replicators" are: a machine that can make anything from green energy. {%sidenote "Replicators" "I haven't watched Star Trek so I am using his description of them."%}).
+Becuase his premise is that a post-scarcity utopia can be achieved through energy abundance (which is really what Star Trek's "Replicators" are: machines that can make anything from green energy{%sidenote "Replicators" "I haven't watched Star Trek so I am using his description of them."%}).
 The follow-on question, which he doesn't really address, is how can one get to this infinite energy future without a manufacturer of solar panels or some other harnessing technology of permanent/renewable energy sources?
 Can we manufacture